Frequently Asked Questions (FAQ)

 Features and bugs

-Why do half the airports disappear when I scroll around from the Americas to Asia or visa versa?
+Why do half the airports disappear when I scroll around from the Americas to Asia or vice versa?

 That would be hard to draw fast, so we cheat and chop them up, one segment per every 500 mi.
 Flights under 1000 mi are shown as straight lines.